mrandybu/altrepo-server/README.md

 ## Dependencies

 * python3-module-flask
-* python3-module-numpy
 * python3-module-clickhouse-driver
 * python3-module-rpm
+* python3-module-numpy
 * python3-module-gunicorn

 ## Components

+* libs/* - special modules for working with mathematics, data, data structure are using in the application
+* sql.d/* - dirs with .sql files for query manager
+* tests/* - tests of project
 * altrepo-server - executable file to run the project
 * app.py - main module of application, processes requests
+* db_connection.py - module of database connection
 * logic_server.py - contains the base class of the server (backend for app)
-* db_connection.py - module of database connection
-* utils.py - contains auxiliary functions used by the main module
 * paths.py - provides of namespace for using in application
+* querymgr.py - module for sql query manager
 * run_app.py - module for launching the application and processing input parameters
-* tests/* - tests of project
+* run_test.py - parallel request tests
-* tests/fake_mirror.py - creates a repository structure and fills it with a specified number packages (used for test queries)
+* test_data - data for request test
-* libs/* - special modules for working with mathematics, data, data structure are using in the application
-* querymgr.py - module for sql query manager
+* utils.py - contains auxiliary functions used by the main module
-* sql.d/* - dirs with .sql files for query manager

 ## Starting application